ricoberger/sidecar-injector/README.md

 - `sidecar-injector.ricoberger.de: enabled`: Enable the sidecar injection for a Pod.
 - `sidecar-injector.ricoberger.de/containers: <CONTAINER-NAME-1>,<CONTAINER-NAME-2>`: Comma-separated list of container names, which should be used from the configuration file.
+- `sidecar-injector.ricoberger.de/init-containers: <CONTAINER-NAME-1>,<CONTAINER-NAME-2>`: Comma-separated list of container names, which should be used from the configuration file as init containers.
 - `sidecar-injector.ricoberger.de/volumes: <VOLUME-NAME-1>,<VOLUME-NAME-2>`: Comma-separated list of volume names, which should be used from the configuration file.

 ## Test